VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 The shortlist of configuration flags is the following:
 ```
+  -clusterMode
+    	If clusterMode is enabled, then vmalert automatically adds the tenant specified in config groups to -datasource.url, -remoteWrite.url and -remoteRead.url.
+See https://docs.victoriametrics.com/vmalert.html#multitenancy
+  -configCheckInterval duration
+    	Interval for checking for changes in '-rule' or '-notifier.config' files.
+By default the checking is disabled.
+Send SIGHUP signal in order to force config check for changes.
   -datasource.appendTypePrefix
     	Whether to add type prefix to -datasource.url based on the query type.
 Set to true if sending different query types to the vmselect URL.
   -datasource.basicAuth.password string